Get Into Teaching

 What we are looking for

-To train to teach as a teacher at secondary level, you’ll need a degree, and a standard equivalent GCSE grade C or four in maths and English.
+To train to teach as a teacher at secondary level, you'll need a degree, and a standard equivalent GCSE grade 4 (C) in Maths and English.

 Once you have a degree or equivalent qualification, you're ready for postgraduate primary or secondary initial teacher training courses.

 You also need the following GCSEs at grade 4 (C) or above, or equivalent qualifications: